yetnt/jaiva/Globals.md

 This library contains functions for manipulating arrays.

 If you ask why not just make arrays mutable, Jaiva is a functional programming language.
 I'm doing you a favour by already having these implemented.
 I could've not had arrays at all.
 (TLDR; I'm too lazy to implement an array index reassignment token or adjust my old tokens for that.)

+I can't link you anywhere, if you want to see the file go to your jaiva folder, because this is where it is mann.

 > [!WARNING]
 > Some functions use other functions.
 It's best to just import the whole library instead of trying to import only the functions you need. (e.g. If you import only `pop` you will get an error because `pop` uses `remove` internally.).
 I will however, list the functions that depend on other functions.